KxSystems/docs/docs/ref/asc.md

 ```

-!!! warning "Duplicate keys in a dictionary or duplicate column names in a table will cause sorts and grades to return unpredictable results."
+!!! warning "Duplicate keys in a dictionary or duplicate column names in a table cause sorts and grades to return unpredictable results."

 ----